evgenyb/aks-workshops/01-aks-and-k8s-101/labs/lab-04/readme.md

 pod "curl" deleted
 ```

-## Task #10 - use Port Forwarding to test your application in a cluster
+## Task #9 - use Port Forwarding to test your application in a cluster

-Here is another technique, called Port Forwarding that you can use to test your app without test pod.
-Kubectl port-forward allows you to access and interact with internal Kubernetes cluster processes from your localhost.
+Here is another technique you can use to test your applications.
+It's called [Port Forwarding](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/) and and it allows you to access and interact with internal Kubernetes cluster processes from your localhost.
 The following command will start listening on port 7000 on the local machine and forward traffic to port 80 on `app-a` running in the cluster

 ```bash
 # Listen on port 7000 on the local machine and forward to port 80 on app-a